 There are all sorts of different hot spots to choose from, though which is available to you will depend on which cellular network you’re part of.
 You can check with your existing cellular provider about their options, which vary depending on which network you patronize.
 Make sure to check and see if any roaming charges would apply, so you’ll be prepared for a higher bill if necessary!

 You can also purchase unlocked mobile hotspot devices on Amazon, such as this one — but keep in mind that the cost you see doesn’t include the price of the data you’ll be using up.
 As mobile connectivity increases in demand, manufacturers are coming up with more and more creative solutions, such as this Zubie GPS tracker that includes a WiFi hotspot, or this pricier Android version that includes a quad-core processor and a backup camera.

-Internet During Road Trip
+Phone and Internet During Road Trips

+Wondering about satellite TV and internet for your RV?
 There are many mobile satellite internet providers out there, and they do tend to offer good, fast, reliable service.
 However, this speed and stability comes at a price.
 Satellite providers can be very expensive, with some plans costing up to $400 per month or more!

 And keep in mind that satellite TV and satellite internet aren’t the same thing.
 Just because you sign up for a satellite TV program doesn’t mean you’ll be able to use it to get internet access, so make sure you know exactly what you’re purchasing before you sign any papers.
 Furthermore, many satellite systems are not equipped to deal with mobility and are designed instead for regular, at-home use in one place… so again, make sure you get the full details from the providers you’re looking at before you make any purchase decisions!